dean-sequeira/dean-sequeira/README.md

 ## Heya, I am Dean ✌️

-Embarking on data adventures to explore the magic of stacks, apps, and languages that bring this digital world to life.
+Embarking on data adventures to explore the magic of stacks, apps, and languages that brings this digital world to life.